0xStacker/HashFit/README.md

 HashFit makes the clothing the product and uses blockchain as the infrastructure behind it.
 You buy physical sportswear, it ships to you, and every purchase mints a permanent, non-transferable proof of support on-chain.
 That’s the core loop, everything else is built on top of it.

-None of this requires the customer to understand blockchain to participate.

 ---